offthedial/site/src/pages/idtga/rules.md

 To end the game early, any player can push the `ZL`, `ZR`, `L`, `R` as well as pushing down the two sticks all at the same time for 3 seconds. **This is not a rage-quit feature**, misuse of this feature will result in the entire set loss.
 Abuse of this feature will result in disqualification and/or a permanent ban.
 Remember to use the switch capture feature to record misuse if it has occured.

-If either 2 DCs occur in the same lobby, the host DCs, or there are a significant amount of complaints about lag; the team currently not hosting must host the new lobby.

-To reduce the chances of a DC happening, please check you have a good internet connection with low ping and/or have a LAN adapter for a smoother experience.
-If not, consider switching hosts.

-If there's a dispute, or something unforseen occurs during the set, feel free to bring it up to helpdesk.

 ### Redo the game if:

 - The objective has not passed `50` points remaining for either team.